 - Training short and/or long courses depending on project size.

-- Institutional costs which includes 10 % of budget costs as overheads.
+- Institutional costs which include 10 % of budget costs as overheads.

 Health research must maintain ethical standards outlined in the “Guidelines on Ethics for Health Research in Tanzania”.